Generative Adversarial Networks (GANs): What it can generate and What it cannot?: Progress So Far

-\subsubsection{Unrolled GANs}
+\subsection{Unrolled GANs \citep{unrolled}}

-The paper \cite{unrolled} Metz \emph{et. al.} directly addresses the issue of mode collapse.
-The authors suggest a new architecture altogether for overcoming this problem.
-If one agent becomes more powerful than the other, the learning signal becomes useless.
-For a minimax loss as given in original paper, the optimal discriminator $D^*(x)$ is a known smooth function of the generator probability $p_{G}(x).$ These smoothness guarantees are lost when $D(x;\theta_{D})$ and $G(x;\theta_{G})$ are drawn from parametric families.
+As in Proposition \ref{prop:conv}, the discriminator has to be optimal at every iteration for simultaneous gradient descent to converge which cannot be achieved in practice.
+For a minimax loss as given in \citep{ganGoodfellow}, the optimal discriminator $D^*(x)$ is a known smooth function of the generator probability $p_{g}(x).$ These smoothness guarantees are lost when $D(x;\theta_{D})$ and $G(x;\theta_{G})$ are drawn from parametric families.
+Note here $\phi = \theta_G$ and $\theta = \theta_D$.
 Explicitly solving for the optimal discriminator parameters $\theta^*_{D}(\theta_{G})$ for every update step of the generator G is computationally infeasible.
 As a result GAN training suffers from mode collapse.
 A surrogate loss function $f_{K}(\theta_{G}, \theta_{D})$ is introduced for training the generator which more closely resembles the true generative objective $f(\theta_{G}, \theta^*{D}(\theta_{G}))$. $K=0$ (Normal Gan loss), $K \rightarrow \infty$ (True generative objective function).
 The gradient updates: